 Located in the heart of Oxford on Broad Street surrounded by the historic Oxford University buildings, the Christmas Market is staged in December with its decorated wooden stalls offering a wealth of present ideas.
 At the end of November you can enjoy all that is on offer with the ‘Oxford Christmas Light Festival’.
 From the ‘Lantern parade’, Victorian Fairground & Christmas Stalls to the ‘Day of Song’ it really is a weekend to put you in the Christmas spirit.
 See website

 A frequent direct train service operates from London Paddington and Oxford (approx. every 30 minutes) and between Birmingham New Street via Banbury and Coventry.
 At Oxford Train station you can find bike docks with daily hire rates.
 For rail enquiries call 08457 484950.
-By Car:

 The M40 and M4 + A34 provide easy access by car from London, leaving the M40 at Junction 8.
 The M40 links Birmingham to Oxford from the north, leaving at Junction 9.